orangejulius/octopress/source/_posts/2014-02-06-easy-to-use-isnt-always-a-good-thing.markdown

 ---
 A few weeks ago I finally added a cast iron skillet to my cooking toolbelt.
-Since then, I've nearly burned myself several times, struggled constantly with its significant weight, and obsessed over the delecate cleaning and maintenance it requires.
+Since then, I've nearly burned myself several times, struggled constantly with its significant weight, and obsessed over the delicate cleaning and maintenance it requires.
 I've also made some of the best food of my life.

 One of the most common formulae for a successful entrepreneur is to build a product or service to take the pain and difficulty out of some task.
 Often though, what's given up for ease of use is